sksabbir2234/WebDeveloper-Note/Explore_Html.md

 8. `<tbody>`: Represents the table body group.
 9. `<tfoot>`: Represents the table footer group.

-## 1-14 Navigation Simple Navbar and Internal Navigation:
+## 1-14 Navigation Simple Navbar and Internal Navigation

 A simple navigation bar (navbar) is a common UI component in web development.
 It usually contains links to different sections or pages of a website.
 Internal navigation refers to linking to different sections within the same web page.
 Here's an example of a simple navbar and internal navigation: